Four Step Guide for Government Communicators to Effectively Engage Citizens

 Four-steps to effectively engage citizens

 Make government information accessible to citizens and keep them up to date on all news relevant to them.
-With educated citizens, well informed on government proceedings, you’ll see communities engage and participate more frequently.
+With educated citizens, well informed on government proceedings, communities engage and participate more frequently.

 With engaged citizens, use this as an opportunity to reach out to their communities and allow citizens to advocate their views.
 This creates two-way communication and a further step to increase public participation.